boveus/hyrax-wiki/Hyrax-Management-Guide.md

 * Copies a config file that allows you to specify the host and port Arkivo is running on
 * Copies a config file for your Zotero OAuth client credentials

-Update your database schema with `rake db:migrate`.
+Update your database schema with `rails db:migrate`.

-Add unique Arkivo tokens for each of your existing user accounts with `rake hyrax:user:tokens`.
+Add unique Arkivo tokens for each of your existing user accounts with `rails hyrax:user:tokens`.
 (New users will have tokens created as part of the account creation process.)

 Edit the routing constraint in `config/initializers/arkivo_constraint.rb` so that your Hyrax-based app will allow connections from Arkivo. **Make sure this is restrictive as you are allowing access to an API that allows creates, updates and deletes.**